colin-horn-fR9U2S31Exs-unsplash

 When does the Electoral College vote happen?

-State electors meet in their respective state capitals on the first Monday after the second Wednesday of December to cast their votes, and again, the date is set by federal law.
-This year, it is December 14.
-Electors are typically pledged to vote for the winning candidate.
-The Electoral College never meets as a body; it is not a deliberative institution.
+State electors, chosen by the winning candidate’s state political party, meet in their respective state capitals on the first Monday after the second Wednesday of December to cast their votes for president and vice president in separate ballots.
+Again, the date is set by federal law.
+This year, it is 17 December.
+Electors are pledged to vote for the winning candidate.

 What if no one earns a majority of the electoral vote?

 It’s unlikely but possible that no candidate earns a majority of the electoral vote.
-That could happen in the event of a tie or if there are more than two parties that have earned electors but no candidate gets an absolute majority of the vote.
-In those cases, the House of Representatives enters a presidential election session, where one vote is assigned to each of the 50 states excluding Washington, D.C.
-The House, then, determines which of the candidates will be the president.
-The Senate determines which of the candidates will be the vice president, with each senator casting one vote.
+That could happen in the event of a tie or if there are three or more political parties, each of which gets enough votes to prevent any candidate from winning an absolute majority of the vote.
+In those cases, the House of Representatives would enter a presidential election session, where one vote is assigned to each of the 50 states (Washington, D.C. is excluded because it has no voting members in the House).
+The House, then, would determine the president by majority vote.
+The Senate would determine the vice president by majority vote, with each senator casting one vote.
+In this scenario, the president and vice president need not be members of the same party.

-If there is no resolution to the election of the new president, the Speaker of the House becomes acting president until the issue is resolved.
+If there is no resolution to the election of the new president, the speaker of the house would become acting president until Congress resolves the issue.

 When does the presidential term of office expire?

-As determined by the Constitution, the presidential term of office will expire on January 20.
+As determined by the Constitution, the presidential term of office will expire on 20 January.
 That cannot be changed by Congress or the president.
 On that day, the winner of the election—as determined by the vote of the Electoral College that is counted by Congress, or as determined by the House of Representatives—will be inaugurated as president.
-In the unlikely event of an election controversy that doesn’t get resolved by the House before January 20, the Speaker of the House becomes acting president until the controversy is resolved.
-The term of the sitting president still expires on January 20; he or she doesn’t get to stay in office until a decision is made.
+In the unlikely event of an election controversy that doesn’t get resolved by the House before 20 January, the speaker of the house would become acting president until the controversy is resolved.
+The term of the sitting president still expires on 20 January; he or she doesn’t get to stay in office until a decision is made.

 It makes no difference to this process if a losing candidate declines to formally concede or refuses to accept the results.
-The political process will continue anyway.
+The political process would continue anyway.

-The US electoral process is complicated, to be sure, but it has been remarkably stable.
-In our view, concerns about its stability are misplaced.
+The US electoral process is complicated, but it has been remarkably stable.
+In our view, concerns about its electoral stability are misplaced.

 New call-to-action